-A: To make a TCP/IP connection to RPM, the TELNET command may be used.
+A: To make a TCP/IP connection to RPM, use the TELNET command.
 To verify a connection, perform the following telnet test.

 - At the AS/400 command prompt, type TELNET and press F4